gtiosclub/Calculator-Tutorial/P4/part4.md

 The interface doesn't grow to fill the screen.
 It actually stays the exact same pixel size on the screen, adding empty space to make up the difference.
 This is where Layout Constraints come in handy. **Constraints allow layouts to be represented as a set of relationships instead of pixel values**.

-###Constraints must to be Unambiguous
+### Constraints must to be Unambiguous

-The goal is constraits is to Unambiguously represent the four following parts of an object's frame:
+The goal is constraints is to Unambiguously represent the four following parts of an object's frame:

 1. **X position**
 2. **Y position** (X and Y positions are called the *Origin*)